joeywohleb/ad-sso/readme.txt

 1. Go to settings page and set all options.

 == Changelog ==

+= 0.2.5 =
+Verified to work with Wordpress 4.6 and refactoring.

 = 0.2.4 =
 Verified to be working with Wordpress 3.8